 About Micah

 What sets me apart is my attention to detail and granular eye that helps me catch irregularities early—whether in frontend design choices or programming logic.
 I keep my work open to feedback and frequently seek second opinions, remaining dynamic and flexible in pursuing solutions I might not have originally considered.
 I'm constantly exploring new problem-solving approaches and UI designs to implement in my work.
 Looking forward, I aspire to become a technical expert in the web development industry, continually expanding both the breadth and depth of my knowledge.
-Furthermore, I want to keep building my creative problem-solving abilities to push boundaries and create authentic, influential products that make a genuine impact.
+Furthermore, I want to keep building my creative problem-solving abilities to push boundaries and create products that make a meaningful impact.

 Origami